log-Mike/RL-WAPI/readme.md

     5 - Multiple records found matching given input (network/user)

-    6 - No free networks available
+    6 - Problem locking: No free networks available

-    7 - Problem unlocking, a free network was found but when went to lock, was not free
+    7 - Problem locking: a free network was found but when went to lock, was not free